opengeospatial/ets-wmts10-nsg10/src/site/markdown/index.md

 ## What is tested

-  - The requirements 2 - 17 and 19 and 20 are currently tested.
+  - The requirements 2 - 17 and 19 and 20 from WMTS 1.0 NSG Profile are currently tested.
 Limitations are documented below.

 ## What is not tested

+  - The OGC WMTS 1.0.0 test suite is not included in this test suite.
+  - A WMTS 1.0 NSG Profile service must also be compliant to the (core) WMTS standard.
+This means that the WMTS 1.0 (core) tests must also be passed.
+Currently the OGC WMTS 1.0 test suite is not included in this test suite.
+For this reason it is required to execute the WMTS 1.0 test suite separately to ensure the service is compliant to the WMTS 1.0 NSG Profile.
-  - Currently the following requirements are not or incomplete tested:
+  - Currently the following requirements from WMTS 1.0 NSG Profile are not or incomplete tested:

     - Requirement 1 is not tested.
 The test pass if requirements 2, 4, 5, 7, 8, and 10 are successful.
     - Requirement 11: The CRS of the GetTile response is not tested